mohammadjaminur/mohammadjaminur.github.io/README.md

-## Graduate Research Assistant at University of California Riverside
+## Graduate Research Assistant at the University of California Riverside